fioreale/Waipoua/public/backend/main.md

 ### Discussion
 Describe here:
 - How did you make sure your web application adheres to the provided OpenAPI specification?
 Which method did you use to test all APIs endpoints against the expected response?

-**TODO: ALESSIO**
+In order to verify that the web application adheres to the OpenAPI specifications, we accessed the endpoints through the browser and checked that the json data retrieved from the database respected the format required by the API.
+(??
+TUTORATO ??
+CHIEDI se dobbiamo fare un test automatico.)

 - Our application adheres to REST common practices because there is both a set of static-assets (i.e. web pages that do not require the access to the database) and a set of pages that require data from the database.
 In this case, they are retrieved through the data layer and (if necessary) cached, to reduce the number of calles made